-On attainment of these objectives, you should be equipped to successfully progress to postgraduate study.
+On attaining these outcomes, for the qualification you registered for, you should be equipped to successfully progress to further study.
 This implies that your lecturers will make high, but not unreasonable, academic demands of you.
-Always keep the admission requirements for the next level of study in mind as we would like for you to continue your studies after successful completion of this degree.
+Always keep the admission requirements for the next level of study in mind, as we would like for you to continue your studies with the Faculty after completion of your current degree or diploma.

 Our academic staff members are experts in their respective subject disciplines and they are best equipped to support you as they fully understand the challenges faced by students studying in the distance mode.
 However, I do kindly request that you also consider the workload of staff members and that you adhere to deadlines throughout the year.
-Also, please note that the University library and information technology systems are available to all enrolled NWU students.
+In addition, I ask that you please also respect their personal time and space.
+Furthermore, please note that the University Library and Information Technology systems are available to all enrolled NWU students.